CCBHCs in the Bipartisan Safer Communities Act

 - An evaluation by ADvancing States indicates this would force states with GPS/geolocation or biometric components in their EVV systems to dismantle their existing systems and build new ones or, at a minimum, make significant changes to their current IT system

 - Netsmart’s position is to continue to advocate for the use of point-in-time data capture leveraging EVV

 Joint letter about Cures 2.0 EVV provision – ADvancing States, NASDDS, NAMD

 42 CFR Part 2 Reform – Next Step

-- The Legacy Act made significant amendments to 42 CFR Part 2 substance use treatment privacy regulations align them more fully with HIPAA for the purposes of treatment, payment and health care operations (TPO), while retaining strong penalties for information breaches.
+- The Legacy Act made significant amendments to 42 CFR Part 2 substance use treatment privacy regulations to align them more fully with HIPAA for the purposes of treatment, payment and health care operations (TPO), while retaining strong penalties for information breaches

 Netsmart Summary: The Legacy Act